by Tracy Johnson

 Don’t assume more of a good thing is healthy.
 More is not always more.
 Sometimes more (open talk) is less (appealing).

-If you have great features on your show, don’t replace them.
+Don’t replace great features.
 Please.
 Especially with open talk breaks.

-However, if you have weak features, replace them immediately with a better feature.
+However, if the features are weak or average, replace them immediately with a better feature.
 That’s how Disneyland manages their content.
-And it seems to work for them.
+It seems to work.

 Use every break as an opportunity to shine, whether designated an open break or not.